Data-Driven Outcomes Reporting

 Average ACE score among individuals in Hillside programs.
 A score of 4 or higher indicates substantially increased lifetime risk.

-**Excludes Hillside Work-Scholarship Connection.
+***Excludes Hillside Work-Scholarship Connection participants.

-Fiscal Year 2023 – Outcomes at Discharge
+Fiscal Year 2024 – Outcomes at Discharge

 By partnering with Hillside programs and staff, youth and adults can expect to enjoy safer, healthier lives within their families and communities.